Surely more than once we will have heard within the sports world, that an athlete can have strong discomfort or overload in the gluteal area.

 But do we really know what the injury is caused by and the causes of it?.

-In this article our coloborador Healthing will try to clarify the main concepts in a brief and concise way.
+In this article our collaborator Healthing will try to clarify the main concepts in a brief and concise way, including how the Diagnosis of pyramidal syndrome.

 We thus refer to the symptomatic picture triggered by the contracture of the pyramidal muscle (also known as piriform) and the compression or irritation of the sciatic nerve that can lead.

-Since the sciatic nerve passes through or under this muscle, the pyramidal spasm can compromise the nerve space and irritate it (Image 1).
+Since the sciatic nerve passes through or under this muscle, spasm of the piriformis can compromise the nerve space and irritate it (Image 1).

 The athlete may suffer pain in the middle area of one of the buttocks It can extend along the leg even be accompanied by weakness, numbness or tingling, if you continue with your sports practice routinely.